espocrm/documentation/docs/administration/workflows.md

 ### Scheduled

-Triggered according to the defined scheduling.
-You can setup it to run every day, every week, etc. Actions will be applied for records returned by a specified *List* Report.
-Hence you need also to create a *List* Report.
+Triggered according to a defined scheduling.
+You can set up it to run every day, every week, etc. Actions will be applied for records returned by a specified *List* Report.
+Hence, you need also to create a *List* Report.

 Scheduling is specified in a crontab notation.